 Among the can’t-miss attractions in Pittsburgh is the Andy Warhol Museum, one of the largest museums in the world dedicated to a single artist.
 The seven-story facility features paintings, drawings, installations, and videos from the famous pop artist, plus rotating exhibitions from guest artists and even occasional live rock concerts.

 Don’t miss the view from Mt.
 Washington, which USA Today once ranked as the second-most impressive viewpoint in America, behind only the Grand Canyon.
 From up here, you can see the entire city and its dozens of bridges.
 Take the Duquesne Incline or Monongahela Incline funicular up the hillside to get to Mt.
 Washington.

 Finally, Pittsburgh offers a number of outdoor activities, many along its vibrant riverfront property.
 Hiking and biking trails are plentiful, and visitors can rent kayaks to paddle on the city’s famous three rivers.
 Seeing the city from down on the river on a warm summer day is one of the best ways to experience Pittsburgh.

-Thinking of visiting the Steel City?
-These are some of the top hotels in Pittsburgh worth considering.
+So if you’re thinking of visiting the Steel City, these are some of the top hotels in Pittsburgh worth considering.

 Hyatt Regency Pittsburgh International Airport